codiify-pro/File-Converter/README.md

 ## Credits

-This tool is developed by **Tecky AaryaN**.
+This tool is developed by **Codiify**.
 If you have any feedback, feel free to reach out or contribute to the project on GitHub.

 ## License